brainglobe/brainglobe.github.io/docs/source/documentation/index.md

 This will fetch all BrainGlobe tools, their Python APIs, and [`napari`](https://napari.org) plugins if they possess one.
 It will also install `napari` into your environment so that you can make use of the plugins.

-If you also want to install our command-line tools and/or example workflows, you will also need to install the `brainglobe-workflows` package.
+If you also want to install our analysis workflows (such as `brainmapper`, previously the `cellfinder` CLI), you will also need to install the `brainglobe-workflows` package.
 This package builds on top of the `brainglobe` tools, and provides you with some commonly-used data analysis pipelines to save you from having to write your own scripts for standard workflows.
 You can read about the workflows that are provided [on the documentation page](./brainglobe-workflows/index.md).
 To install `brainglobe-workflows`, run